-To transfer to an engineering department, a student should begin the process by meeting with their current department/college advisor to discuss career, major, and transfer options.
+To transfer to or double major in an engineering department, a student should begin the process by meeting with their current department/college advisor to discuss career, major, and transfer options.

 Students may also meet with their career counselor in the Career Center for more information about career and major choices.
 Applicants should then talk with one of the advisors in the College of Engineering Dean's Office listed below before applying.